No. 39 Squadron RAF: Second World War

 From June 1942, the squadron began to operate regular detachments from Malta, as most targets were at the edge of the Beaufort's range when operating from Egypt.
-The first detachment of five Beauforts was commanded by Squadron Leader Patrick Gibbs, and operated in conjunction with 217 Squadron, using tactics developed by Gibbs where the convoy would be attacked from both sides to spilt defensive fire, while fighters supressed anti-aircraft fire.
+The first detachment of five Beauforts was commanded by Squadron Leader Patrick Gibbs, and operated in conjunction with 217 Squadron, using tactics developed by Gibbs where the convoy would be attacked from both sides to spilt defensive fire, while fighters suppressed anti-aircraft fire.
 On 23 June, twelve Beauforts of 39 and 217 Squadron left RAF Luqa to attack a convoy of two merchant ships escorted by two destroyers and three torpedo boats.
 Both merchant ships, the Nino Bixio and Maria Roselli, were hit and the convoy had to return to Taranto, while two Beauforts were shot down and a third crashed on landing.
 On 3 July, Gibbs led four Beauforts, escorted by five Beaufighters on an attack against a convoy of three merchant ships escorted by three destroyers off the Greek coast.
 One merchant ship (Nino Bixio, which had been damaged on 23 June) was torpedoed and had to put into port for repairs, while two Beauforts were shot down.
 In August 1942, the remainder of the squadron's Beauforts were sent to Malta, joining with the original detachment from the squadron and Beauforts from 86 and 217 Squadrons to form a new 39 Squadron under the command of Gibbs.
 On 17 August, the squadron attacked a convoy west of Lampedusa, hitting the cargo ship Rosalino Pilo with two torpedoes (the ship was sunk by the submarine that night).
 On 21 August, the squadron torpedoed the tanker Pozarica off Paxos, with the badly damaged tanker beaching herself, on 28 August the squadron sank the tanker Dielpi, and on 30 August sank the tanker San Andrea.
 Losses of shipping severely restricted supplies reaching the Afrika Korps, disrupting the German offensive.